If you would like a PDF version of this blog delivered directly to your inbox, pop your details below.

 By six months old your little one is capable of sleeping through the night (in an ideal world) and so won’t have had any nutrition for around 12 hours or so and will need refuelling.
 At the start of weaning your probably going to begin the day with a milk feed and food will come later, but from 7 months or so and onwards you want to encourage food first and milk later on in the day.
 This is so that your baby gets a better range of nutrients more in line with what her growing body needs.

 Eating breakfast has been linked to good health outcomes too, did you know when children eat well at breakfast time they grow into kids who do better at school with improved concentration and improved memory.
-They are also less likely to become overweight or obese too.
+They are also less likely to become overweight too.

 Avoiding sugary foods